 The Counseling and Psychological Services (CAPS) Postdoctoral Fellowship Program provides Postdoctoral Fellows with opportunities for advanced training in Health Service Psychology (HSP).
-Over the course of the year, postdoctoral fellows continue to enhance and solidify the development of clinical skills required for professional practice in psychology.
+Over the course of the year, Postdoctoral Fellows continue to enhance and solidify the development of clinical skills required for professional practice in psychology.
 These include

-The Postdoctoral Fellowship Training Program follows a developmental model that supports and builds on the knowledge postdoctoral fellows bring, and it provides opportunities to gain experience and training in multiple professional capacities.
-Postdoc fellows build competencies, confidence, and skills throughout the year to prepare them for full-time practice in college mental health.
+The Postdoctoral Fellowship Training Program follows a developmental model that supports and builds on the knowledge Postdoctoral Fellows bring, and it provides opportunities to gain experience and training in multiple professional capacities.
+Postdoc Fellows build competencies, confidence, and skills throughout the year to prepare them for full-time practice in college mental health.

-Fellows in this track will attend a regular gender and sexual identities consultation group, and help to teach the 10-week gender and sexual identities clinical rotation attended by the doctoral trainees.
+Fellows in this track will attend a regular gender and sexual identities consultation group, and help to teach the 10-week gender and sexual identities clinical rotation attended by the psychology trainees.
 Programs and activities that were offered during previous years of this track include

 The postdoctoral fellows’ duties will include involvement in several projects throughout the year such as

 For more details about opportunities in the training track, please contact Dr. Mendoza-Newman.